nick-otter/nick-otter.github.io/_posts/2020-11-24-how to monitor kubernetes with prometheus.md

 ---
 layout: post
-title:  "How to monitor Kubernetes with Prometheus"
+title:  "How To Monitor Kubernetes With Prometheus"
 categories: prometheus
 ---

-# How to monitor Kubernetes with Prometheus
+# How To Monitor Kubernetes With Prometheus
 {: style="text-align: center"}

 Written by Nick Otter.